erlang/otp/system/doc/reference_manual/ref_man_records.md

 A record is a data structure for storing a fixed number of elements.
 It has named fields and is similar to a struct in C. Record expressions are translated to tuple expressions during compilation.
-Therefore, record expressions are not understood by the shell unless special actions are taken.
-For details, see the `m:shell` manual page in STDLIB.

 More examples are provided in
 [Programming Examples](`e:system:prog_ex_records.md`).